 - Any kind of strenuous play you wouldn’t see puppies engaging in together naturally.

 The key here is to understand the Rottweiler personality and temperament.
 Rotties are “people dogs” through and through.
-They want to be with you, doing whatever you are doing, for however long you plan to be doing it.
+They want to be with you, doing whatever you are doing, for however long you plan to do it.

-This means that while you may not intend to force your Rottweiler puppy to keep up with you or go for a run with you or throw the stick for hours, your Rottie will over-exert to keep up with you because that is just what these dogs do!
+This means that while you may not intend to force your Rottweiler puppy to keep up with you, go for a run with you, or throw the stick for hours, your Rottie will over-exert to keep up with you because that is just what these dogs do!

-When you start to really get the Rottweiler’s devotion to their people, this can help you make sure your puppy doesn’t do too much exercise before their body is ready.
+When you start to get the Rottweiler’s devotion to their people, this can help ensure your puppy doesn’t exercise too much before its body is ready.

-An Easy Formula to Calculate How Many Exercise Your Rottweiler Can Do
+An Easy Formula to Calculate How Many Exercises Your Rottweiler Can Do

-As you learned earlier here, every Rottweiler puppy will grow up at a slightly different rate.
+As you learned earlier here, every Rottweiler puppy will grow slightly differently.

 This Rottweiler growth chart from Karma’s Rottweilers gives you a good ballpark estimate of when your puppy may hit certain important milestones.

 When you think about how your puppy comes out into the world weighing only a pound and will grow up to weigh into the triple digits in just a year or so, it makes more sense how your dog’s body could be under a lot of stress with growing pains.

 There is a simple math formula you can use to err on the side of caution when planning your Rottweiler puppy’s daily exercise routine.